 English and American 19th-century rolled gold articles might be stamped "Gilt."
 Marks such as “G.F.”
 "1/20 12K G.F." or "12 Kt.
 Gold Filled" indicate a later, 20th-century piece.
 These later designations indicate that the amount of gold was 1/20th of the total weight, as mandated by law.
 Rolled gold plate is a more generic term that can also apply to gold-plated materials containing less than 5 percent gold.

 Other Types of Simulated Gold You Should Know:

-Gold Plated or 14K H.G.E. – Jewelry with an H.G.E. mark, with or without the karat weight of the gold present, signifies Heavy Gold Electroplate.
-This means that a layer of gold has been joined to base metal through the electroplating process and the gold content is very low.
+- Gold plated or 14K H.G.E. – Jewelry with an H.G.E. mark, with or without the karat weight of the gold present, signifies Heavy Gold Electroplate.
+This means that a layer of gold has been joined to the base metal through the electroplating process and the gold content is very low.
 This type of material is often used in modern cubic zirconia rings, as an example.
 It can look very much like genuine gold.

 - Gold wash – Some items with gold coloring are actually marked sterling silver, and the gold is applied in a thin “wash.”
 This method of producing gold-colored jewelry was especially prevalent during the 1940s when metals were in short supply due to World War II.
 Other base metals were not available so sterling silver was used instead and the wash was applied to meet the demand for gold-colored costume jewelry.
 Take care in polishing these pieces, as the gold coloring can unintentionally be removed fairly easily.